 When a baby dies from NEC, wrongful death and survival laws allow survivors to receive compensation for damages, like funeral and burial costs, the deceased person's pre-death pain and suffering, medical treatment costs prior to death, and potentially a portion of the deceased person's expected income, among others.

 If your premature baby was given Enfamil or Similac and then developed NEC, you probably have a lot of questions about whether your baby's NEC could or should have been prevented.
-Talk to a lawyer about your options right away.
-A lawyer can explain the "statute of limitations" deadline for filing lawsuits in your state.
+Talk to a lawyer about your legal options right away.
+A lawyer can explain the link between baby formula and NEC and help you file the right kind of lawsuit within the statute of limitations deadline in your state.